narblaitiin/solar_pi0_ws_abp/solar_pi0_ws_abp/01-hardware/README_HARD.md

 **Schematic**

-This file (pi_platter_sch.pdf) contains the electrical schematic of Solar Pi Platter board from danjuliodesigns
+This file (pi_platter_sch.pdf) contains the electrical schematic of Solar Pi Platter board from danjuliodesigns.
+According https://www.waveshare.com/wiki/Environment_Sensor_HAT, environment_sensor_hat_sch.pdf give you the schematic of the module.

 **Tutorial**